graphql/graphql-scalars/scalars/contributed/chillicream/uuid.md

 # Overview

-The `Uuid` scalar type represents a Universally Unique Identifier (UUID) as defined by RFC 9562.
+The `UUID` scalar type represents a Universally Unique Identifier (UUID) as defined by RFC 9562.
 It is intended for scenarios where globally unique identifiers are required, such as database primary keys, distributed system identifiers, or any situation requiring collision-resistant unique identifiers.

-Unlike the built-in `ID` scalar which can be any string or number, `Uuid` enforces the specific format and structure of UUIDs, providing stronger guarantees about uniqueness and format validity.
+Unlike the built-in `ID` scalar which can be any string or number, `UUID` enforces the specific format and structure of UUIDs, providing stronger guarantees about uniqueness and format validity.